 Financial Aid Services at the University of Massachusetts Amherst strongly recommends that you fully research the alternative loan program and lender that best suits your financing needs.
 Please compare the benefits and costs of several alternative loan programs before you apply.
 To get the best interest rate and terms, apply with a credit-worthy cosigner.
 To find out how to apply for an alternative loan visit the lender's website.

-Below are links to alternative educational loans for 2019-2020.
-The lenders included on each list responded to a public request for information (RFI) distributed by UMass Amherst Financial Aid Services.
+Below are links to alternative educational loans.
+The lenders included on each list responded to a public request for information (RFP).
 The proposals were evaluated and lenders selected based on the benefits the loan products offer to borrowers, including interest rates and fees, repayment benefits and terms, ability to apply, sign, certify and disburse electronically, quality of customer service to borrowers, problem resolution, loan management tools and availability of consumer information and web based service features.
 This is not a comprehensive list of all the educational loans available.
 Inclusion on this list is not an endorsement or recommendation by the University of Massachusetts Amherst.
 If you have worked with a lender not listed below, and has received excellent benefits and quality service from this lender, you may continue to do business with that lender.
 Financial Aid Services will process alternative loans for any lender selected by the student.

 For your convenience, we have provided telephone numbers and links to websites maintained by these lenders.
 UMass Amherst is not responsible for the availability, content, or accuracy of materials on third party websites.
 Please carefully read final loan agreements or promissory notes and understand their payment terms and other obligations.